 Laser Periodontics – LANAP randomized split mouth controlled multi-center study

-This is the only split mouth randomized control multi-center study available for LANAP.
+This is the only published split mouth randomized control multi-center study available for LANAP.
 It compares: 1.
 Sc/RP with an attempt not to injure the connective tissue attachment; 2.
 Sc/RP with laser and surgical perforation of the PDL (LANAP); 3.
 Sc/RP with replaced flaps (modified Widman flap surgery) and 4. coronal scaling only.
 Unfortunately it does NOT compare LANAP to osseous surgery for defect elimination and apically positioned flaps or with regenerative therapy which are more commonly accomplished in our office.
-This Millenium supported study is not apparently published in any major dental journals – perhaps due to the findings.
+This Millenium supported study is not apparently published in any of the major dental journals – perhaps due to the findings.
 Findings seem to indicate all therapies produce similar clinical results with LANAP tending to be less comfortable than scaling and root planing.

 A blood clot contains stem cells whether it was induced by laser or curette.

 Other laser company supported studies demonstrate true regeneration with ONLY scaling and root planing which is likely due in part to the focus on mechanical disruption of gingival fibers to the bone crest – typically scaling and root planing is done to preserve this connective tissue attachment.

 Additionally, during these LANAP studies there is a focus on eliminating occlusal trauma which is very important and beneficial in the treatment of periodontal disease.
 This is what is possible with elimination of occlusal trauma and no bone grafting and NO LANAP/laser: